Three-body bound states of two bosons and one impurity in one dimension: The effects of three-body interaction

+The answer is negative.
+In certain parameter regions, there is no additional three-body bound state, as one can see from Fig. \ref{fig4}.
+In Fig. \ref{fig4} we demonstrate three-body bound states with $M/m=16$ and $g_0/d_0=4$.
+For given $\lambda=-g/\kappa$, the three-body scattering length is determined uniquely.
+As $\lambda$ increases, $-\ln\frac{\kappa{a_3}}{2}$ repeatedly runs from $+\infty$ to $-\infty$ monotonically and continuously, which is shown in Fig. \ref{fig4}(a).
+Figure. \ref{fig4} (b) can be obtained from a coordinate transformation of Fig. \ref{fig4}(a).
+When $a_3/a_{BI}\rightarrow \infty$ ($t_R=0$), there remain $3$ three-body bound states, which are induced only by two-body interaction.
+For arbitrary three-body interaction, those $3$ states always exist.
+For $a_3/ a_{BI}<0.076$, an additional three-body bound state emerges out of the atom-dimer continuum, which is induced by three-body interaction.
+This puts an upper bound for $a_3/ a_{BI}$ as $a_{max,BI}=0.076$, below which there exists the additional three-body bound state.

 From the analysis above, we conclude that the three-body interaction can not always bring one more three-body bound state, which depends on the mass ratio, the three-body and two-body scattering lengths.
-In Fig.\ref{fig5}, we plot the maximum three-body scattering length in units of two-body BB (BI) scattering length $a_{BB}$ ($a_{BI}$) as a function of the square root of mass ratio $\sqrt{M/m}$ with fixed $g_0/d_0=4$.
-The numerical result shows that there are some singularities, which occur at green dot lines, as shown in the Fig.\ref{fig5}.
-At those discrete mass-ratio points, the three-body interaction cannot induce more three-body bound states, even if the three-body scattering length is tuned arbitrarily.
-At $\sqrt{M/m}=5.57$, the curve is not smooth due to the unsmoothed threshold energy.
-In the region of $\sqrt{M/m}<5.57$ and $g>d$, the threshold energy is $E_th= -h^2\max{(g/2)^2}/(2\mu_{12,3})$, while in the region of $\sqrt{M/m}>5.57$ and $g<d$, the threshold energy is $E_{th}= -h^2\max{(d/2)^2}/(2\mu_{12,3})$.
+In Fig. \ref{fig5}, we plot the maximum three-body scattering length in units of two-body BB (BI) scattering length $a_{BB}$ ($a_{BI}$) as a function of the square root of mass ratio $\sqrt{M/m}$ with fixed $g_0/d_0=4$.
+Altering mass ratio $\sqrt{M/m}$ can change $g/d$.
+The relation between $\sqrt{M/m}$ and $g/d$ is shown in Fig. \ref{fig2} as red line.
+The numerical result shows that there are some singularities, which occur at green dashed lines, as shown in the Fig. \ref{fig5}.